wp-plugins/aas-digg-digg-alternative/readme.txt

 Visit Android Advice and view a post to see the Toolbar in action - [Android Advice Plugin Homepage](http://www.android-advice.com/ "Digg Digg Alternative")

 == Changelog ==

+= 1.3 =
+* Added the ability to show floating bar on your homepage.
+* fixed bar showing multiple times on a single page by removing the content filter and adding wp_head action.
+*NOTE: locations will now be changed so before updating be sure you have time to reposition the bar.

 = 1.2 =
 * Added LinkedIn and Pinterest to the list of social networks to choose from along with some minor Facebook bug fixes and CSS improvements.